 Don’t forget the value of using video to influence retention and matriculation.

-Video marketing can be a steep investment, so make the most of it.
+If you don’t have the means to create videos in-house, video marketing can be a steep investment, so make the most of it.
 Distribute video across landing pages, emails, YouTube, and social media.
 Make animated gifs using the video you’ve produced.
-Ask your video production studio for shorter clips for Facebook and LinkedIn ads.
+Create or ask your video production partner for shorter clips for Facebook and LinkedIn ads.

 For every short video you produce, map out exactly how it will fit into your overall enrollment marketing strategy.
 Don’t forget the value of using video to influence retention and matriculation.
 Video that emphasizes the value of studying at your institution can help combat summer melt.